I have a soft spot for alphabet bingo.

 I want my four-year-old to feel successful.
 This success helps him take more risks when learning new things.
 Here, I have many letters he can automatically recognize and a few others to introduce.

 Think about what your child is learning at home or in school.
-Be sure to incorporate those letters to reinforce at home.
+Be sure to incorporate those letters to reinforce them at home.

 Let’s get Alphabet Bingo set up!